ajaiswal96/15418-Final-Project/index.md

 - We also plan to have speedup graphs that show the speedup that we get from our parallel CUDA version over the sequential version that we will implement as well.

 ### Platform Choice
-- We will be working in C++ and using libraries for the GUI
+- We will be working in C++ and using libraries for the GUI.
+We would also like to use math libraries to have access to data structures to efficiently store our velocity, time, and position values in the velocity grid.

 ### Schedule
 **April 10:** Finish Proposal